Friday, May 13, 2016

 Strasbourg

-Students from three countries will quickly switch between various places on the European Campus with the help of a Trinational Regio Ticket using trains and buses.
-What is most important to Professor Hans-Jochen Schiewer, Rector of the Albertina-Ludovica: The result of a bi- or tri-national academic curriculum will be the European doctorate.
-The European Campus promoting a common infrastructure for research will become a magnet for the best young scholars and scientists, provided, as Red Baron likes to add, they speak French and German.
+Students from three countries will quickly switch between various locations on the European Campus using a Trinational Regio Ticket for trains and buses.
+What is most important to Professor Hans-Jochen Schiewer, Rector of the Albertina-Ludovica, is that the result of a bi- or tri-national academic curriculum will be the European doctorate.
+The European Campus, promoting a common research infrastructure, will become a magnet for the best young scholars and scientists, provided, as Red Baron likes to add, that they speak French and German.

-The projected potential of 15,000 scholars and scientists, 11,000 doctoral students, and 115,000 students with a total budget of 2.3 billion euros depends on how many speak English as a lingua franca.
+The projected potential of 15,000 scholars and scientists, 11,000 doctoral students, and 115,000 students, with a total budget of 2.3 billion euros, depends on how many of them speak English as a lingua franca.

 Haute-Alsace